demiakinsola/zero_day/README.md

-'This is my first git init process.
-It is also my first contact with git through Vagrant and Virtual box.'
+'This is my first README.md via Vagrant.'